-How did the council select its preferred housing sites?
+How did we select our preferred housing sites?

 We collected together all the potential sites we were aware of.
-Sites outside the Main Towns and Key Hubs were excluded, because outside those areas only small scale housing which meets local demand should be considered.
-The remaining sites were subjected to an assessment against planning criteria and any with constraints, such as being prone to flooding, removed.
-Finally, we took a view on the availability of sites, whether the market is likely to bring them forward, and of the views of the people living and working in the district.
+Sites outside the Main Towns and Key Hubs were excluded.
+This was because outside those areas only small scale housing which meets local demand should be considered.
+The remaining sites were subjected to an assessment against planning criteria.
+Any sites with constraints, such as being prone to flooding, were removed.
+Finally, we took a view on the availability of sites and whether the market is likely to bring them forward.
+We took a view of the people living and working in the district.
 A technical paper sets this out in more detail.

 How much of the new housing will be affordable?

 Our policies contain an aspirational target that 30% of all new housing in Eden will be affordable.
-Affordable, in this case, means it will be occupied by people who are unable to buy or rent on the open market and are in need of housing.
-The figure of 30% is the starting point for any negotiation with developers, but could be reduced if evidence demonstrated it would render a scheme uneconomic.
+It will be occupied by people who are unable to buy or rent on the open market and are in need of housing.
+The figure of 30% is the starting point for any negotiation with developers.
+This could be reduced if evidence demonstrated it would render a scheme uneconomic.
 We will also seek a higher percentage on unallocated sites in rural areas.
 All affordable housing will be secured by legal agreement and will be subject to a local occupancy clause.